Discover the best Food destinations perfect for July in India. Find the best options under Rs. 50000 near Coimbatore

 Cultural Capital of Gujarat

-The culinary treasures of Vadodara make it popular among foodies.
+If food is your fetish, then a journey to Vadodara is a must!
 You can expect hot and humid weather with heavy rainfall during the monsoon months.
-Vadodara is also popular for its heritage monuments.
+The heritage monuments in Vadodara will also charm you.

 ₹15,694